Traffic Light System Examples

 Grassland Scenarios

-In the rest of the document we'll walk through the diagram, describing in short motivation for each decision node, and give few example FOIs for some of the end nodes.
+In the rest of the document, we'll walk through the diagram, describing in short the motivation for each decision node, and give a few example FOIs for some of the end nodes.

 Scenario input